Rule #159: Taco Tuesday looks a whole lot better in a casserole dish.

 Pour a nice layer of salsa verde on the bottom of a large casserole dish sprayed with cooking spray.
 Crumble half of the tostada or taco shells into bite-sized pieces all over the salsa verde.
 Then, layer half of the chicken, beans, onions, and cheese.
 Repeat the layers again, ending with a healthy amount of cheese.
 Top with sliced jalapeño (optional). **

-Bake at 350 degrees about 35-40 minutes until cheese is bubbly.
+Bake, uncovered, at 350 degrees about 35-40 minutes until cheese is bubbly.
 Let rest 5 minutes before serving.

 *If you don’t like a lot of heat, just replace the medium salsa verde with more mild salsa verde.
 You can also just pour a little chicken stock over the two layers as well to add some moisture.